Shreyg-27/Quick-Sort-/README.md

 -We will initialize a left pointer at the first element of the array.

--We will initialize an right pointer at the last element of the array.
+-We will initialize a right pointer at the last element of the array.

 -While the value at the left pointer in the array is less than the pivot value, move the left pointer to the right (add 1).